MicrosoftDocs/power-pages-docs/power-pages-docs/configure/data-summarization-api.md

 ## Prerequisites

 - You must enable the [site settings](/power-pages/configure/web-api-overview#site-settings-for-the-web-api) for the Web API.
-- Only tables that are supported for the Pages Web API are available for summarization.
-Learn more about the Pages Web API in [Web API overview](/power-pages/configure/web-api-overview).
+- Only tables that are supported for the Power Pages Web API are available for summarization.
+Learn more about the Power Pages Web API in [Web API overview](/power-pages/configure/web-api-overview).
 - The feature isn't available in Government Community Cloud (GCC), Government Community Cloud - High (GCC High), or Department of Defense (DoD) regions.

 ## Site settings